TanGentleman/TanTan/Issues.md

 Chatbot.py
 - [ ! ] Debug statements/variables that don't clutter, and have purpose.
-- [ ! ] Unsafe array accesses and variable assignments need to be handled appropriately

 - [ ] Checks to ensure loop correctness
 - [ x ] Create better "help" functionality and prompt guidance
 - [ ] Implement completion_tokens, prompt_tokens in their appropriate use cases